JPSC-PDRC-KEIO/jpscdocs_en/married/housing_loan.rst

    "(1)	Purpose of borrowing", "(2)	Borrowed from"
    "
    | 1.
 To renew a loan
    | 2.
 To purchase a lot
    | 3.
 To purchase a house (with lot)
    | 4.
 To build a house
    | 5.
 To extend or rebuild a house
    | 6.
 To purchase a second house", "
-   | 11	Financial institution such as a bank
+   | 11.
+Financial institution such as a bank
-   | 12	Housing loan corporation or other public loan (pension loan, asset-formation loan, public corporation loan, municipal corporation loan, etc.)
+   | 12.
+Housing loan corporation or other public loan (pension loan, asset-formation loan, public corporation loan, municipal corporation loan, etc.)
-   | 13	Employee loan
+   | 13.
+Employee loan
-   | 14	My parent(s)
+   | 14.
+My parent(s)
-   | 15	My husband's parent(s)
+   | 15.
+My husband's parent(s)
-   | 16	Other"
+   | 16.
+Other

 How do you and your husband feel the burden of your repayments?
 ==================================================================